AutoAgents: A Framework for Automatic Agent Generation: The Framework for Automatic Agent Generation

 \textbf{Collaborative Refinement Action.} In the collaborative refinement action, the agents collaboratively refine and execute the tasks in a sequential manner.
 Each round of the collaboration involves a fixed order of turn-taking among the agents, who generate their responses based on the current observation.
 The chat history slot of each agent is updated by concatenating the previous utterances of the other agents.
 The collaboration terminates automatically when the agents reach a consensus or the maximum number of discussions is reached.

 \textbf{Knowledge Sharing Mechanism.} AutoAgents also facilitates the sharing of execution results among various agents for improved communication and feedback.
 However, when the number of agents is large and a single agent has more self-iterations, it will generate more historical information.
 Due to the token limitation of LLM models, they often cannot encompass all information.
-Hence, this framework provides short-term memory, long-term memory, and dynamic memory based on agent units.
+Hence, this framework provides short-term memory, long-term memory, and dynamic memory.

-\textit{Short-term memory} primarily focuses on a single agent and encompasses intermediate ideas, plans, and execution results generated during the self-refinement process of an individual agent.
-It is noteworthy that the self-refinement of a single agent often culminates in a summary of vital information in the final step of the self-refinement process.
+\textit{Short-term memory} is chiefly concentrated on a singular action, encompassing the gamut of intermediary notions, strategies, and outcomes that emerge during the self-refinement or collaborative refinement phases of an individual action.
+It is salient to note that these actions frequently culminate in a distilled summary of critical information, epitomizing the final phase of the refinement trajectory.

-\textit{Long-term memory} mainly targets the communication between multiple agents, chiefly recording the tasks executed by an individual agent and the summary of crucial feedback information.
-This is essential for assessing the overall degree of task completion.
+\textit{Long-term memory} principally focuses on chronicling the historical trajectory of multifarious actions, predominantly documenting the executed results of each task along with the synthesis of vital feedback information.
+This aspect is imperative for evaluating the comprehensive extent of task completion.

-\textit{Dynamic memory} mainly caters to agents with special needs.
-The Action Observer can access all short-term and long-term memories, dynamically extracting supplementary information from short-term and long-term memories based on the information required by the agent to execute tasks, aiding in enhancing the task execution efficiency of a single agent.
+\textit{Dynamic memory} predominantly serves actions necessitating specialized attention.
+The Action Observer, having access to long-term memory archives, adeptly extracts ancillary information, dynamically tailoring it to the specific requirements of the action for task execution.
+This process significantly augments the efficiency of a single action in task fulfillment.